algbio/spl-IsoQuant/README.md

     Cache read alignments instead for making several passes over a BAM file, noticeably increases RAM usage, but may improve running time when disk I/O is relatively slow.

-`--min_mapq`
-    Filers out all alignments with MAPQ less than this value (will also filter all secondary alignments, as they typically have MAPQ = 0).

-`--inconsistent_mapq_cutoff`
-    Filers out inconsistent alignments with MAPQ less than this value (works when the reference annotation is provided, default is 5).

-`--simple_alignments_mapq_cutoff`
-    Filers out alignments with 1 or 2 exons and MAPQ less than this value (works only in annotation-free mode, default is 1).

-`--normalization_method`
-    Method for normalizing non-grouped counts into TPMs:
-* `simple` - standard method, scale factor equals to 1 million divided by the counts sum (default);
-* `usable_reads` - includes all reads assigned to a feature including the ones that were filtered out during quantification (i.e. inconsistent or ambiguous);
-scale factor equals to 1 million divided by the number of all assigned reads.
-In this case the sum of all gene/transcript TPMs may not add up to 1 million.
-Experiments with simulated data show that this method could give more accurate estimations.
-However, normalization method does not affect correlation/relative proportions.

 ### Examples
 <a name="examples"></a>